coreshop/CoreShop/docs/docs/02_User_Documentation/03_Price_Rules/01_Cart_Price_Rules.md

-# CoreShop Cart Price Rules Documentation
+# Cart Price Rules Documentation

 CoreShop provides a versatile framework for offering discounts and promotions in your e-commerce store using the Pimcore platform.
 Cart price rules can be customized based on a variety of factors, including cart subtotal, specific products, customer groups, and more.
 This documentation aims to guide you through the process of creating and managing cart price rules in CoreShop.